SimonMoynihan33/KVRN-Apparel/README.md

 2. **Creative Individuals:** People with an interest in art and design, especially those who might participate in KVRN’s design submission competition to have their artwork featured on apparel.

 3. **Tech-Savvy Shoppers:** Online shoppers who expect a seamless, mobile-friendly experience and appreciate features like Wishlist, product reviews, and quick, secure checkouts.

-4. **International Buyers:** With multi-currency support and flexible shipping options, KVRN appeals to an international audience, particularly those in Ireland and the UK.

-This target audience aligns with KVRN’s brand identity, valuing quality, originality, and a personalized shopping experience.

 ## Problem Being Solved